Harmila331/aws-serverless-api/README.md

 ---

-## Step 13: Create and Test DELETE Lambda Function
+## Step 13: Create and Test DELETE Lambda Function same process as we creaeted for put and get

 - Created a Lambda function named **functionorder_DELETE** to delete an order from DynamoDB.
 - This function uses the **order ID** received from the API path parameter.